 The two main issues are bonding and blocking.

 - If it’s greasy, dirty, etc, you need to clean as best you can (best to wipe with TSP or detergent cleaner.
 This kind of thing is all on the supplies page under “Painting Prep Tools”

-- If stained (by water, wood knots, etc.), use a primer to create a strong bond AND block tannins/resins/sap: Prime Lock, by Benjamin Moore is best.
+- If stained (by water, wood knots, etc.), use a primer to create a strong bond AND block tannins/resins/tree sap: Prime Lock, by Benjamin Moore is best.
 Read our post on blocking stains with primer.
 Prime Lock from Benjamin Moore is oil-based and worth every penny.
 Buy a throw-away brush…don’t try to clean oily brushes!

 - If not stained: go with the water-based Aqua-Lock: it also blocks most stains and is not as messy.

 Big color change?
 If you are changing colors radically: dark to light or vice versa, use a low-power (inexpensive) primer as a first coat: why paint 3 coats of expensive paint when you can save money on the first coat?
 What primer here?
-We use Kilz Original if we do not need to block any stains (wood knots, water stains, etc.).
-It just covers all bases and is not that much more expensive than the lowest level primers.
-With the bottom level primers, we cannot be sure will give us the bonding we need on pre-painted walls.
+We use Kilz General Purpose (shown here) if we do not need to block any stains (wood knots, water stains, etc).
+It just covers all bases and is less expensive than the lowest level primers.
+With other low-level primers, we cannot be sure will give us the bonding we need on pre-painted walls.

-Not into special primers?
-Ok, try the budget brand primer you got on sale in test spots, and do one or two top coats over it.
-Then when very dry, see if you can scratch it off easily.
-A slightly less expensive, but quality primer is BIN from Rustoleum.
+You already have primer?
+Ok, it in test spots, and do one or two topcoats over it.
+Then when very dry, see if you can scratch it off easily with your fingernail.

 Paint and Primer in One?
 We don’t love them, but since they broke onto the market they have really improved with tiny particles that form a seal and can take the place of a primer, but not a stain blocker.
 We like Kilz.
 Here is the semi-gloss paint-and-primer-in-one for trim.